-Tax liability of keeping the mobile home:
+Tax liability of keeping an inherited mobile home

 Usually, you won’t incur any additional taxes by just inheriting a house, except the yearly real estate taxes you’ll pay as the new landlord.

-Selling the mobile home:
+Selling an Inherited mobile home:

-If you intend to sell the inherited home, choose a starting offer by comparing it to those for similar adjacent homes.
+Choose a starting offer by comparing it to those for similar adjacent homes.
 Make sure the previous owner had the insurance, that it is up to date and that the estate or trust is insured in case something were to happen to the home between the time of your loved one’s passing and the sale.
 Any mortgage payments, energy costs, and property taxes follow the same pattern.

 Remember that arranging for a property to be sold takes time if you intend to sell.
 You need to go through the entire house.
 A lifetime spent worth of belongings may occasionally fill all free capacity in the home.